Japan's finance industry lobbies against deeper BOJ negative rates

 An adviser to Prime Minister Shinzo Abe said on Friday the benefits of the negative rate policy are "very big" as it encourages corporate debt issuance and lowers mortgage rates.

-In January, the BOJ decided to add negative rates to its massive asset-buying program in a renewed effort to accelerate inflation to its 2 percent target.
+In January, the BOJ decided to add negative rates to its massive asset-buying programme in a renewed effort to accelerate inflation to its 2 percent target.

 But the move has drawn criticism from financial institutions for squeezing their already-thin margins.
 Some academics warn that negative rates may dampen consumer sentiment by making households wary that their pension and insurance payments may be eroded by ultra-low rates.